 - A place for group members to sign once the project is completed to indicate whether or not they agree that all group members contributed as expected and, therefore, earn the group grade.

 Why use a group contract?

 Explicitly discussing the benefits of group contracts will help establish good faith in the process among your students.
 So what are the benefits?

 The benefits of small-group learning are well known — group work is associated with deeper learning, strong information retention, and the acquisition of valuable communication and teamwork skills (Oakley, Felder, Brent, & Elhaji, 2004).

-On top of this, because group contracts allow students to take an active role in setting the tone for group interaction, group contract can help "motivate ownership of learning" (Hesterman, 2016, p.
+On top of this, because group contracts allow students to take an active role in setting the tone for group interaction, group contracts can help "motivate ownership of learning" (Hesterman, 2016, p.
 5).
 Writing group contracts can also:

-- help students identify expectations of one another, communicate those expectations, and practice articulating their expectations.
+- Help students identify expectations of one another, communicate those expectations, and practice articulating their expectations.

-- facilitate student reflection on their past experiences and communications practices, important transferable skills for future work and personal relationships.
+- Facilitate student reflection on their past experiences and communications practices, important transferable skills for future work and personal relationships.

-- increase a sense of community in the class as students get to know and work with one another.
+- Increase a sense of community in the class as students get to know and work with one another.

 See 7 Reasons to Use Contracts in a PBL Classroom + Tips for Use for more information.

 Reflecting on the particular pedagogical benefits you would like to see your students reap through group work can help you establish guidelines for the creation of group contracts.
 For example, Oakley, Felder, Brent, and Elhaji (2004) advocate for group work where groups assign roles that rotate regularly among members in order to provide each student the opportunity to practice important teamwork skills.